Project Goal

 Background

-The Compute Express Link (CXL) protocol is a new alternate protocol that can run over the standard PCIe physical layer, and dynamically multiplexes IO, cache and memory protocols.
-It is designed to empower a new generation of heterogeneous and disaggregated computing with efficient resource sharing, shared memory pools, enhanced movement of operands and results between accelerators and target devices, and significant latency reduction.
-CMS intends to profit from the capabilities of this new technology in the online processing solution for the L1 scouting data, and in doing so will pave the way for its utilisation in the wider community.
+The Compute Express Link (CXL) protocol is a new alternative protocol that can run over the standard PCIe physical layer, and dynamically multiplexes IO, cache and memory protocols.
+It is designed to empower a new generation of heterogenous and disaggregated computing with efficient resource sharing, shared memory pools, enhanced movement of operands and results between accelerators and target devices, and significant latency reduction.
+CMS intends to profit from the capabilities of this new technology in the online processing solution for the L1 scouting data, and in doing so will pave the way for its utilization in the wider community.

 Next Steps